rangrisme/lubrication/README.md

 * Copy Simple.h and Simple.cpp in LAMMPS installation's src folder and recreate the LAMMPS executable.
 * It depends on pair_lubricate.h that is included with LAMMPS.
 * All the flags are the same as [lubricate/poly](http://lammps.sandia.gov/doc/pair_lubricate.html). flagfld now stands for Stokes drag. flagVF is left for legacy reasons and will not affect the results when set to 0 or 1.
 * Ensure that the inner and outer cutoffs are greater than sphere diameter, and use pair_modify mix arithmetic for spheres of different sizes.
-(See collision.lmp example)
+See collision.lmp example.
 * Modify the two particle collison code: collision.lmp, and compare it using the matlab scripts provided.

 ### Contribution guidelines ###